gypsydave5/gypsydave5.github.io/_posts/2016-03-27-more-js-memoization.md

 ### Memoization refresher

+According to [Wikipedia][memWik], memoization is:

+> an optimization technique used primarily to speed up computer programs by
+> storing the results of expensive function calls and returning the cached
+> result when the same inputs occur again.

+We want the program to remember the results of its operation, so it doesn't have to expend any extra time and effort in doing them all over again.
+It all seems a little obvious really.

 So the first time we saw memoization it was in the context of [lazy evaluation][firstBlog], where the memoized function had already been prepared to be lazy.
 The lazily evaluated function was executed within our memoizer, and